feiphoon/mpns-pipeline/src/C_mpns_v8_processing/README.md

 ## Processing V2

-TODO: Should I have split these v2 mappings instead into three separate folders here - plant, synonym & sci_cited_medicinal?
-I think yes as it will make it easier to manage mappings for training later.
-Partition by "scientific_name_type".

 ### Transformations in a run

 1. The Plants, Synonyms and Non-Scientific Names datasets are loaded against their respected schemas from `data/mpns/mpns_v8`: